What Is MEMS (Micro-Electro-Mechanical System)? Types & Application

 In simple terms, NEMS are similar to MEMS but smaller: they have critical structural elements at or below 100 nanometers (atomic or molecular scales).

-While NEMS and MEMS are referred to as separate technologies, they are depended on one another.
+While NEMS and MEMS are referred to as separate technologies, they are dependent on one another.
 For instance, a scanning tunneling-tip microscope, which detects atoms, is a MEMS device.

 In MEMS technology, forces produced by fluid dynamics and ambient electromagnetism play an important role.
-Whereas in NEMS technology, surface-based sensing mechanism and large quantum mechanical effects are also crucial.
+Whereas in NEMS technology, surface-based sensing mechanisms and large quantum mechanical effects are also crucial.

 Unlike MEMS, NEMS technology utilizes carbon-based materials, specifically diamond, carbon nanotubes, and graphene.
-Due to substantial advances in growth, manipulation, knowledge of electrical and mechanical properties of graphene, researchers are taking more interest in graphene for NEMS devices, such as pressure sensors, resonators, accelerometers, and more.
+Due to substantial advances in growth, manipulation, and knowledge of the electrical and mechanical properties of graphene, researchers are taking more interest in graphene for NEMS devices.
+These devices include pressure sensors, resonators, accelerometers, and more.

 Examples and Applications